 As I stated earlier, nearly everyone who teaches and/or learns about the Milgram experiments comes away with the figure “65%.”
 This was the percentage of teachers who, in one of the study’s conditions, administered the maximum amount of shock possible.
 It’s fairly well known, though, that many participants refused to go to that level, particularly in the conditions when the study participants felt less pressured to conform.
 For example, if the learner and the teacher were in the same room, fewer teachers moved up the shock scale to its maximum voltage.
 What is less well broadcasted is the fact that many participants sensed that the learner wasn’t really receiving any shock.
 The psychological term for this is “participant expectations.”

-All human participants go into psychology experiments with a certain amount of skepticism about what the experimenter is up to, so that as a result, their behavior doesn’t reflect what they would actually do in the real world.
+All human participants go into psychology experiments with a certain amount of skepticism about what the experimenter is up to, so as a result, their behavior doesn’t reflect what they would actually do in the real world.
 Many of Milgram’s participants believed it to be impossible that the prestigious Yale University experimenter would allow real harm to be inflicted on an experimental subject.
 Although Milgram claimed that 75% of his participants thought they were administering painful shocks, Perry’s re-analysis of the data showed that “It’s more truthful to say that only half of the people who undertook the experiment fully believed it was real, and of those, two-thirds disobeyed the experimenter” (p.
 163).
 Furthermore, she argues that many of those who did administer the maximum amount of shock did so because they were confident the shock wasn’t real or that the experiment was an elaborate ruse.

 Perry spoke to one of Milgram’s former research assistants whose own unpublished analysis led him to conclude that “in 18 of 23 conditions, those who wrote that they fully believed the learner was receiving painful shocks gave lower levels of shock than those who said they thought the learner was faking it” (p.
 164).